 Fees and Expenses of the Fund.
 This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
 You may qualify for sales charge discounts on Class A shares if you and your family invest, or agree to invest in the future, at least \$25,000 in the Hotchkis & Wiley Funds.
-More information about these and other discounts is available from your financial professional and in the sections titled "About Class I, Class A, Class C and Class Z Shares" beginning on page 63 of the Prospectus, in Appendix A to the Prospectus, and in "Purchase of Shares" beginning on page 57 of the Fund's Statement of Additional Information.
+More information about these and other discounts is available from your financial professional and in the sections titled "About Class I, Class A, Class C and Class Z Shares" beginning on page 56 of the Prospectus, in Appendix A to the Prospectus, and in "Purchase of Shares" beginning on page 57 of the Fund's Statement of Additional Information.
 You may be required to pay other fees to financial intermediaries, such as brokerage commissions, on your purchases and sales of Class Z shares of the Fund, which are not reflected in this table.

-Class I Class A Class C Class Z Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None 5.25% None None Maximum Deferred Sales Charge (Load) (as a percentage of original purchase price) None None ^(a) 1.00% None
+SHAREHOLDER FEES (fees paid directly from your investment) Class I Class A Class C Class Z Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) None 5.25% None None Maximum Deferred Sales Charge (Load) (as a percentage of original purchase price) None None (a) 1.00% None ANNUAL FUND OPERAT each year as a percentage ı рау Class I Class A Class C Class Z Management Fees 0.75% 0.75% 0.75% 0.75% Distribution and/or Service (12b-1) Fees None 0.25% 1.00% None Other Expenses 0.32% 0.25% 0.24% 0.12% Total Annual Fund Operating Expenses 1.07% 1.25% 1.99% 0.87%

-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

-Class I Class A Class C Class Z

-Management Fees 0.75% 0.75% 0.75% 0.75%

-Distribution and/or Service (12b-1) Fees None 0.25 1.00 None

-Other Expenses 0.31 0.21 0.19 0.11

-Total Annual Fund Operating Expenses 1.06 1.21 1.94 0.86

-(a) You may be charged a deferred sales charge of up to 0.75% if you did not pay an initial sales charge on an investment of \$1 million or more in Class A shares and you redeem your shares within one year after purchase.
+(a) You may be charged a deferred sales charge of up to 0.75% if you do not pay an initial sales charge and invest \$1 million or more in Class A shares and you redeem your shares within one year after purchase.